efrainenc/Image_recognition/README.md

 then you are ready to start using the app!

 ## Usage
-To use the app, follow these steps:
+To use the app, follow these steps:<br>

 Start the Streamlit server by running the following command in your terminal:
 ```